sravyakaki/SimpleLoginApp/README.md

 # Design Pattern Used
 1. App is designed by following the principles of MVVM design architecture/pattern
+2. Protocols, Delegates and Segues are used to establish communication between different view controllers.
+Data transfer between the view controllers takes place through a segue.

 # Validation Checks In Login Screen:
 1. Username and Password fields cannot be left empty.
 If user attempts to proceed, the app shall throw a popover alert.